russtaylor/docker-101/demo-steps.md

 ```
 docker images
 ```
 * Try running your image.
-Note that running the image in docker is actually extremely quick.
+Note that running the image in docker is super quick, not like launching a full VM.
 ```
 docker run hello-world-nodejs
 ```